scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    Plot of sinusoidal toy datasets aggregated and plotted by source Treant. :label:`fig:sines`

-The ``Data`` limb stores Pandas and NumPy objects in HDF5_ within a Treant's own tree.
+The ``Data`` limb stores Pandas and NumPy objects in the HDF5_ format within a Treant's own tree.
 It can also store arbitrary (but pickleable) Python objects as pickles, making it a flexible interface for quick data storage and retrieval.
 However, it ultimately serves as an example for how ``Treant`` and ``Bundle`` objects can be extended to do complex but convenient things.